-Yet we need to also noticed that faith in this earliest period was being given some commonly viewed forms of poetic expression.
+We also, however, do well to notice that faith in this earliest period was being given some commonly viewed forms of poetic expression.
 The ancient Hebrew Scriptures concerning the basic human dialogue with Final Reality was revered.
 The Jesus Christ events were seen as a New Exodus of revelation about our alienation and restoration to that same Final Reality revealed in the Exodus-an Unfathomable Mystery about which we continue to learn.
 Jesus is pictured as asking his disciples to see this Final Reality as trustworthy, as caring for us more than sparrows and flowers.
 Indeed, that Final Reality is doing all things well.
 This "all-things-well doing" of Final Reality included a picture of the coming end of the "evil" empire of Rome and the coming to be of Final Reality's own empire (God's Kingdom).
 This enigmatic Kingdom (order of humanity) is coming in fullness on this Earth.
-This Kingdom is already appearing in the presence of a faithful humanity who is now trusting in Final Reality's trustworthiness.
-These "beliefs" express the Christian "faith."
+This Kingdom is already appearing in the presence of a faithful humanity who is now trusting in Final Reality's trustworthiness as proclaimed by Jesus.
+These "beliefs" express the Christian "faith" in these early years.

-Furthermore, this faith in Final Reality's "doing-all-things-well" included a belief living "between-the-times" in which the evil will of the reigning empire of estrangement was being allowed to reject and even put to a torturous death the most faith-full sons and daughters of Final Reality.
-This way of expressing the faith illuminates another first century expression, "being crucified with the Christ and raised up with him to newness of life."
-It is clearly stated that those who participate "in Christ" are already sharing in both his death to this estranged era of humanity and his resurrection into the coming era.
+Furthermore, this faith in Final Reality's "doing-all-things-well" included a belief about living "between-the-times" in which the evil will of the reigning empire of estrangement was being allowed to reject and even put to a torturous death the most faith-full sons and daughters of Final Reality.
+The Roman Empire maintained order through the fear of death, a crucified torture to death publicly displayed for all to see.
+"Being crucified with the Christ and raised up with him to newness of life" was an expression of faith that overcame the fear death.
+Such participate "in Christ," meant an inward exit from the estranged humanity of the existing era and a resurrection into the coming era of freedom and love for all beings.

 It is important to notice that the word "resurrection" was not pointing to a miracle that happened to Jesus, but a miracle that happened to his earliest devotes, men and women-including the "come-lately" Paul, and to everyone else who told us about resurrection.
 The "resurrection" is about Jesus in the sense that the essence of Jesus was still alive in the community of faith.
-If we imagine sitting in the circle of the first century faithful and looking around at the others sitting there, we see presence of the Jesus.
+If we imagine sitting in the circle of the first century faithful and looking around at the others sitting there, we see the presence of the Jesus.
 He is still here on this Earth wherever two three gather in this faith.
-The faith-full are his body.
-"Resurrection" is also exploded into a belief in a cosmic factor: the Jesus Christ essence is pictured as sitting on the lap of the Final Reality in Eternity.
-The Jesus Christ event reveals the Final Reality that judges all estrangement from Reality to be estrangement.
-Such strange expressions were core poetic forms that expressed the faith of those first-century Christians.
-If these rational forms are counted as beliefs, they are beliefs that express a faith that was more than beliefs.
+The faith-full persons are his body, his historical presence in a ongoing fashion.

+This experience of "resurrection" was also expressed in the belief that resurrection had a cosmic meaning: this Jesus Christ essence is pictured as sitting on the lap of the Final Reality in Eternity.
+This essence existed before the world began and would be the wrap when the world ended.
+The Jesus Christ event reveals the quality of true humanity in terms of which Final Reality judges all estrangement from Reality to be estrangement.
+In other words, the Jesus Christ event defines sin as well as righteousness.

+All the above seemingly strange expressions were core poetic forms that expressed the faith of those first-century Christians.
+These rational forms are in themselves only temporal beliefs; they are no more than historically relevant beliefs that express a faith that was far, far, far more than mere beliefs.